These Keto Waffles are exactly what you need for a keto breakfast treat!

 CAN YOU BUY KETO WAFFLES?

 The word chaffles is fun to say, isn't it?
 This almond flour waffle recipe is not the same thing as a chaffle though.
 Chaffles are waffles made from cheese and eggs.
-While they have their merits, I'm not the biggest fan of eating that much cheese for breakfast.
-I prefer this almond flour based version instead.
+They are so customizable and can be used a sandwich bread.
+Give our Keto Chaffles recipe a try.

-DO I NEED TO ADD SWEETENER TO KETO WAFFLES?
+DO I NEED TO ADD SWEETENER THE BATTER?

 I like the sweetness that a bit of sugar-free sweetener adds, but it's not necessary.
 You can leave it out and these waffles will still be completely delicious.